Determinantal Sieving: Introduction

 \subsection{Applications}

 Given Theorems~\ref{ithm:simple}--\ref{ithm:general}, a large collection of applications can be achieved by combining a suitable enumerating polynomial for a problem with a suitable matroid labelling.
 Before we undertake a survey, let us more carefully define our terms.
 Let $V$ be a ground set and $\cF \subseteq 2^V$ a set system over $V$.
-An \emph{enumerating polynomial} for $\cF$ is a polynomial $P(X,Y)$ over a set of variables $X \cup Y$, where $X=\{x_v \mid v \in V\}$, such that the following holds. \begin{enumerate} \item $P(X,Y)$ is multilinear in $X$ \item For $S \subseteq V$, there is a monomial $m$ in $P(X,Y)$ whose support in $X$ is $S$ if and only if $S \in \cF$. \end{enumerate} Similarly, to capture applications of Theorem~\ref{ithm:odd-sieve} (odd sieving), define a \emph{parity-enumerating polynomial} for $\cF$ as a polynomial $P(X,Y)$ where there exists a monomial $m$ whose odd support in $X$ is $S$, $S \subseteq V$, if and only if $S \in \cF$.
+An \emph{enumerating polynomial} for $\cF$ is a polynomial $P(X,Y)$ over a set of variables $X \cup Y$, where $X=\{x_v \mid v \in V\}$, such that the following holds: (i) $P(X,Y)$ is multilinear in $X$ and (ii) for every $S \subseteq V$, there is a monomial $m$ in $P(X,Y)$ whose support in $X$ is exactly $S$ if and only if $S \in \cF$.
+Similarly, to capture applications of Theorem~\ref{ithm:odd-sieve} (odd sieving), define a \emph{parity-enumerating polynomial} for $\cF$ as a polynomial $P(X,Y)$ where for every $S \subseteq V$, there exists a monomial $m$ whose odd support in $X$ is $S$ if and only if $S \in \cF$.
 The definition can be generalized further -- for example, if we want to refer to an ``enumerating polynomial for walks'' we could treat walks as \emph{multisets} of vertices or edges, and adjust the definition accordingly.
 However, the above suffices for almost all applications.

 We next survey results covered by our approach.
-Our results cover multiple areas, and include both significant speedups of previous results (see Table~\ref{table:speedups}) and generalisations where a previous running time for a problem can be reproduced in a much broader setting.
+Our results cover multiple areas, and include both significant speedups of previous results (see Table~\ref{table:speedups}) and generalisations where a previous running time for a problem can be reproduced in a broader setting; e.g., generalized to so-called \emph{frameworks}~\cite{FominGKSS24,Lovasz1977,LovaszGeomBook2019}.
 Furthermore, in general, both the proofs and the algorithms are short and simple, given existing families of enumerating polynomials and linear matroids.